top of page

 Donate for Deworming and Vaccinations for the Year

-Simon, Daisy, and Charlie are given dewormer quarterly and vaccines biannually.
+Simon, Sonny, and Charlie are given dewormer quarterly and vaccines biannually.

 Charlie